the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 and that use of third party software might restrict licensing of the resulting work.

 #### The research skills
+#### Curiosity (NEW)
+The RSE gains its reputation from its effectiveness to interact with their domain peers.
+Therefore some curiosity together with a broad overview of the research field is required.
+A manifestation can also be the curiosity for new tools and is a great asset for an RSE.
+Lifelong learning then becomes more bearable.

+#### Understanding the research cycle (RC)
+Knowing that ones own research is not only a means to personal ends, but that one is part of a bigger cycle that involves a lot of other parties in and outside of your domain should foster an appreciation for the underlying principles of science like review and reproducibility.

 #### Finding/discovering software and attribution (SD)
 One goal of FAIR software is to avoid reimplementation of already working packages and thereby reducing the need for doubled work.
 To (re-) use software the individual researchers have to be able to find out if that software already exists.